Prudential RideLondon-Surrey 46

 The Prudential RideLondon-Surrey 46 is still a challenge but it is much more of an introduction to cycling on traffic-free roads and it’s a wonderful way to ride your first sportive.

-Riders will depart in waves from Queen Elizabeth Olympic Park from 09:00-09:45, immediately after the last start wave of the Prudential RideLondon-Surrey 100.
+Riders will depart in waves from Queen Elizabeth Olympic Park, immediately after the last start wave of the Prudential RideLondon-Surrey 100.
 They will finish on The Mall and will have a spectacular unique medal designed for the occasion.

 Once you have been accepted into the event you will be asked what type of start wave you would like to go into.
 The choices will be: 16-18 age group, women-only, ride with a friend, etc.